hideyukiinada/examples/tensorflow/variable_reuse.md

 <img src="../assets/images/reuse_variable.png" width="300px">

 If you are new to TensorFlow, variables in TensorFlow may look complicated and overwhelming, especially if you see it used for defining a network layer weight.
 Once you get a hang of it, you realize that it is not as scary as it first looked.
 However, some of you may not be familiar with the concept of "reuse", which is a very useful way of using variables.
-In this article, I'd like to clarify what "reuse" mean for TensorFlow variables.
+In this article, I'd like to clarify what "reuse" means for TensorFlow variables.
 <hr>
 Let's think of a case where you want to write a function for calculating the total price of an item by adding tax and shipping.
 In this scenario, tax is set to 5% of the unit price of an item, and the shipping charge is fixed at $10 per item.